Mirrabooka Investments Reports Estimated NTA Backing - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

-Mirrabooka Investments Limited announced an estimated pre-tax net tangible asset (NTA) backing per share of $3.34 as of August 1, 2025, compared to its share price of $3.30 on the same date.
-This announcement, which includes a provision for a final dividend of 6.5 cents per share, highlights the company’s financial health and its commitment to providing returns to shareholders, potentially impacting investor confidence and market perception.
+Mirrabooka Investments Limited announced an estimated pre-tax net tangible asset (NTA) backing per share of $3.38 as of 7 November 2025, compared to its share price of $3.26 on the same date.
+This announcement provides insight into the company’s asset valuation and market positioning, indicating a slight premium of asset value over the current market price, which may influence investor perceptions and decisions.

 More about Mirrabooka Investments Ltd

-Mirrabooka Investments Limited operates within the financial investment industry, focusing on managing a diversified portfolio of investments.
-The company is known for its investment in marketable securities, providing shareholders with exposure to a range of market opportunities.
+Mirrabooka Investments Limited operates in the financial investment sector, focusing on managing a portfolio of investments at market value.
+The company is listed on the Australian Securities Exchange and provides investment opportunities to its stakeholders.